 04 of 05

-You don't have to skip out on the tropical beverages just because you're skipping the hooch.
+You don't have to skip out on the tropical beverages just because you're skipping the alcohol.
 A traditional pina colada, the national drink of Puerto Rico, blends together coconut milk or cream, pineapple juice, and rum.
-A virgin smoothie, though, can shake up the pineapple juice, coconut milk, and ice to create a tropical vacation in a glass.Continue to 5 of 5 below.
+A virgin smoothie, though, still brings that frozen cocktail vibe by blending up pineapple juice, cream of coconut, and ice to create a tropical vacation in a glass.Continue to 5 of 5 below.

 05 of 05